breenatheseira/btheseira-object-generator-classifier/README.md

 ## A challenge to create and classify objects based on their type.

+This program uses Python 3.12.5 and its core libraries.

 The command line instructions to complete each challenge is as below:

 ### Challenge A: